 * The street listing can appear as Cavendish Road.

 You can find further information, or book parking on campus, on our parking web pages.

 There is a taxi rank at Leeds train station.
 The fare to the University is between £5 and £7 (2016).

 You can use the Uber app to book and pay for your taxi via your mobile.
 The app also tells you your driver’s name, the car’s license plate, and how far away your driver taxi is.

 If you’re thinking about cycling to the University, we have secure bike racks and showers.

 Our Cycle to Work Scheme enables employees to buy a bike through a salary sacrifice arrangement, this means that you save tax and national insurance contributions and on the cost of a bike.

 Our Bike Hire Scheme enables employees to hire a commuter style bike for up to a year.

-The University campus is a pleasant 20 minute walk from Leeds city station.
+The University campus is a pleasant 20-minute walk from Leeds city station.
 To find us:

 Come out of the station into City square; with the Queens Hotel behind you, walk straight up Park Row.
 Continue up Park Row until the first major junction, The Headrow.
 Turn right and walk along The Headrow, past the Light shopping centre on your left.
 At the end of The Light centre turn left up Woodhouse Lane.
 Follow this road up, passing Morrisons supermarket on your right, Leeds Beckett University on your left – and the Dry Dock boat pub on an island on your right.
-The University campus begins in another 50 metres or so on your left.
+The University campus begins in another 50 meters or so on your left.